sudoharun/sudoharun/README.md

 # Hi there 👋

 I'm Harun.
 I am currently studying Level 3 T-Level in Digital Production, Design and Development (Sep 2023 - May 2025).

-I am based in the West Midlands, England.

-I used Arch Linux and Hyprland on my main computer for a long time (about a year), then Fedora with KDE Plasma, but now I use Arch Linux again with Hyprland.
+I am an extremely quick learner, and am highly adept at following instructions.
+I excel in rapidly grasping concepts in software-related areas.
+I am also proficient in the GNU/Linux operating system (particularly the Arch Linux distribution) and bash scripting.

 Check out my ![Arch Linux + Hyprland dotfiles](https://github.com/sudoharun/dotfiles)!